wadoud01/RT2_assi2/README.md

 Copy code
 jupyter notebook --allow-root --ip 0.0.0.0
 Click on the assignment_2.ipynb notebook to open it.

-In separate terminals, run the following commands to launch the required ROS nodes:
+In separate terminals, run the following commands to launch the required ROS nodes: shell

-shell
 Copy code
 roscore
 roslaunch assignment_2_2022 assignment_2.launch
 Inside the Jupyter Notebook, use the provided widgets and buttons to set the target x and y positions.
-Observe the robot's movement on the graph and in Gazebo.
-Click the "Nearest Obstacle" button to identify the location of the nearest obstacle.
 The "Plot" button allows you to visualize the number of reached and canceled targets.

 ## Contributing
 Contributions to this assignment are welcome!
 If you have any suggestions, improvements, or find any issues, please feel free to submit a pull request.